Tips For Flying

 The airport rarely closes even though weather conditions may not allow the airlines to operate.
 Corporate, general aviation and medical aircraft operate with different regulations that usually allow them to land and depart in the most adverse conditions.

 Many times the roads to and from the airport become blocked and I-29 along with 19th Avenue North between Dakota Dr. and 18th St. will be closed.
 Dakota Drive from University Ave. at 8th Ave.
 N. is a good alternate route to the airport during bad weather.
 Click here for map.

 The airport information center can provide flight information at (701) 241-8168 if it is staffed.
 When is it not staffed, the phone will be forwarded to the automated flight information system that will provide information on flights and other commonly asked questions.

-Also, you may check the Flight Status tab that is updated frequently.*** The most accurate source of information is to contact your airline directly to check if your flight is operating and what alternatives you have if you cannot make it to the airport. ***
+Also, you may check the Flight Status tab that is updated frequently.*** The most accurate source of information is to contact the airline directly to check if the flight is operating and what alternatives there are if you cannot make it to the airport. ***

 Please monitor the local news media concerning road closures and flight cancellations.
 The airlines also post travel advisory waivers on their websites.
 Check the homepage of the airline you are traveling on to see if they list a waiver.
 That will inform you how to rebook travel if you need to change your plans.

 Yes, for the safety of passengers, it is necessary to show a government-issued photo ID before you are allowed to board a plane.
 Please contact your airline for their specific procedures regarding acceptable forms of photo identification.
 Minor children (under 18 years old) are not required to provide a government-issued ID.
 If a child 2 years and younger is traveling as a lap child, a birth certificate must be presented upon check-in at the airline ticket counter.